There have been a lot of things written recently about the empty nest syndrome. Some agree, some disagree. You may have read them.

 And then there is the option of one parent being at home allowing their partner their career of choice unhindered.
 Or we are doing the whole lot single-handedly and the buck stops with us.

-And then there are the many full-time carers who deserve a medal every single day of their lives.
+Then there are the many full-time carers who deserve a medal – every single day of their lives.

 There isn’t a one size fits all with parenting and how we choose to do it, is there?